Explore Collections Explore The Collections

 Notes

-Drawings 12 and 13 show the north side of the Barracks, consisting of five rusticated bays on the ground level with a door in two of the bays.
-Drawing 12 shows the middle three bays separated by four pairs of rusticated attached columns carrying a single entablature.
-In drawing 11, only the centre bay includes attached columns while the outer two bays are separated by twin rusticated columns supporting a narrow cornice.
-Drawing 13 shows the varying ground levels of Lothbury Street and the paved Printing Office Court (referred to as the Great Quadrangle), as well as the heights of the walls facing the Court.
+This drawing and SM 1/7/4 show the north side of the Barracks, consisting of five rusticated bays on the ground level with a door in two of the bays.
+In the drawing, only the centre bay includes attached columns while the outer two bays are separated by twin rusticated columns supporting a narrow cornice.
+The drawing shows the varying ground levels of Lothbury Street and the paved Printing Office Court (referred to as the Great Quadrangle), as well as the heights of the walls facing the Court.

 Level